gist-sustainability/climatextract/docs/getting-started/installation.md

 # Installation

-This guide walks you through setting up climatextract on your machine.
+This guide walks you through installing climatextract.

 ---